Wengie: Wengie

 Wengie released her first single, "Baby Believe Me", in China on 13 July 2017.
 It debuted at number 11 and peaked at number 6 on the Chinese music charts.
 She released another song on YouTube under the channel "Wengie Music Asia" on 25 November 2017, entitled "Oh I Do".
 As of 2024, the music video had over 11 million views.
 On 10 July 2018, she released the song "Cake".
 This was her first English single and was released on her YouTube channel "Wengie Music".
 The song has over 13 million views.
 On 4 May 2019, Wengie released her first Filipino-language single "Mr. Nice Guy", which featured Filipino singer Iñigo Pascual.
 She released her first Korean-language single, "Empire", on 18 October.
 The song features Thai singer Minnie from K-pop girl group (G)I-dle, and it debuted at No. 22 on the Billboard World Digital Song Sales Chart.
 On 1 May 2020, she sang on a remix of the song Learn to Meow by XiaoPanPan and XiaoFengFeng.
 On 5 November 2020, she released the Hindi-English song "Thing You Want" featuring artists Ikka and Shalmali Kholgade, as part of the EP 'Collabs Vol.1'.
 The song premiered on Big Bang Music and has 1.7 million YouTube views as of 2024.
 She also released an English version on "Wengie Music".
 This song earned her the "Best International Act in India" at the Indian The Clef Music Awards.
 On 9 December 2022, Wengie released the single "This Christmas".

 WRAYA

 Under the moniker WRAYA, Wengie has released several musical works since 2021, typically in the C-pop and electropop genres.

 Voice acting

 In 2017, Wengie was the voice of Blisstina "Bliss" Utonium in the Australian and New Zealand versions of The Powerpuff Girls: Power of Four, a five-part TV movie.

 Personal life

 Wengie moved to Australia with her grandparents as a child.
-She is based in Sydney, Los Angeles, California and China.
+She is based in Sydney, Los Angeles, and China.